 I am a holistic veterinarian who also writes about pet loss, grief, the human-animal bond, holistic veterinary medicine, and narrative medicine.
 In the picture above, I have just inserted acupuncture needles into a dog during a home visit.
-You can find me at Central Animal Hospital in Leominster, Mass, doing home visits (currently paused due to the pandemic), eating chocolate and/or writing.
+Although I no longer do house calls, you can find me at Central Animal Hospital in Leominster, Mass, walking my dogs, eating chocolate and/or writing.

-My veterinary textbook, Narrative Medicine in Veterinary Practice, is scheduled for publication in October 2021 through CRC Press.
+My veterinary textbook, Narrative Medicine in Veterinary Practice, was published in October 2021 through CRC Press.
 Narrative Medicine is a growing field in human medicine that can help veterinarians improve care by viewing our patients and clients in the context of their larger story.
-I have taught veterinary students about Narrative Medicine in 2020 and 2021 at the Cummings School of Veterinary Medicine at Tufts.
+I taught veterinary students about Narrative Medicine in 2020 and 2021 at the Cummings School of Veterinary Medicine at Tufts.

 I am also working on a memoir about my experiences both as a pet owner and as a veterinarian.
 That book will be called The Other Family Doctor and was purchased by Anchor Books, a division of Penguin Random House.
 For that book, I am represented by literary agent Jennifer Herrera at the David Black Agency in New York.
 Here is the announcement from Publishers Weekly:

 The Vet Is in at Anchor